Why these parents say the GizmoWatch is a great smartwatch for kids

 “My oldest son has a technology addiction, that’s why we leaned into the Gizmo option,” Bonikowske says.

-The new weather update displays the location by city and state, current temperature, and weather icons such as cloud and sun for the current weather condition along with a matching phrase, such as “Have fun in the sun.”
+The weather update displays the location by city and state, the current temperature, and icons such as a cloud and a sun for the current weather condition along with a matching phrase, such as “Have fun in the sun.”
 The second weather screen displays the current conditions for air quality, pollen and UV exposure.

-“My son can call us at anytime,” Pastore says.
+“My son can call us at any time,” Pastore says.
 “We call him; he picks it up.
 It’s working.
-We’re going [on vacation] in two weeks, and he’s going to wear it there in case he gets lost, heaven forbid.”
+We’re going to Disney in two weeks, and he’s going to wear it there in case he gets lost.”

 But be prepared: Seeing that first text may not hit like hearing their first word or taking their first step, but it’s definitely worth a screenshot.